-- ✓ Attendance and Participation are REQUIRED in recitation and is worth 5 percent of your final grade.
+- ✓ Attendance and Participation are required in recitation and is worth 5 percent of your final grade.
 If you have an online recitation your video must be on the entire time.
-Leaving early or coming late causes you to miss the point for the day.
-Not participating can cause the same thing.
-We do drop 3 recitation attendance grades but we DO NOT make up missed recitations, nor do we excuse them.
-Save your drops for when you absolutely need them. - ✓ Two recitation assignments are due each week and are due on the following Monday at 11:59pm, submitted online.
-DUE TO MLK HOLIDAY THE FIRST RECITATIONS Rec 1a and Rec 1b are due on TUESDAY Jan 17 instead of Monday.
-See the MODULES section of Carmen on each topic for recitations pertaining to that topic.

-- ✓ You are assigned to 2 recitation sessions per week.
-We work on the weekly recitation assignments in groups in recitation, as well as highlight the big ideas from lecture and work examples. - ✓ Late work is not accepted unless there are extenuating long-term circumstances that are documented.
-The lowest 3 assignments are dropped to cover all work that is not turned in for any other reason. - ✓ Questions on the assignment will cover material recently covered in lecture. - ✓ Each recitation assignment will be worth 10 possible points.
-Most of the time we will grade 5 random problems for 2 points each. - ✓ Recitation questions will include short answer work as well as MC/TF. - ✓ Make sure you bring completely filled-in lecture notes before recitation.
-We do not have time to explain material from scratch and will not be able to do so in recitation. - ✓ You can also get help in the tutor room or office hours.
+Leaving early or coming late or failing to participate causes you to miss the point for the day.
+We do drop 4 recitation attendance grades but we DO NOT make up missed recitations, nor do we excuse them.
+Save your 4 drops for when you absolutely need them. - ✓ One 10 point recitation assignment is due each week on the following Monday at 11:59pm, submitted online.
+There are different deadlines if we have holidays.
+See the MODULES section of Carmen on each topic for recitations pertaining to that topic. - ✓ Late work will lose up to 10 points depending on how late it is.
+Work over 24 hours late is not accepted unless there is a documented emergency situation.
+(Computer or Carmen problems at the last minute don't count start early!) - ✓ The lowest 2 assignments are dropped.
+They will cover your lowest grades or missing grades. - ✓ How we grade recitation: Most of the time we will grade 5 random problems for 2 points each. - ✓ Make sure you bring completely filled-in lecture notes before recitation to help you get the work done. - ✓ You can also get help in the tutor room or office hours.